Brian-ED/raylib-apl/README.md

 Inside this scope, you are allowed a lot more.
 You can use functions like `SetWindowIcon`, `GetScreenWidth`, `GetMonitorCount`, `LoadShader`, `GetMouseRay`, and many more.

 #### Scopes in detail
-In the current version of raylib-apl, running a function that requires a scope outside that scope can crash the Dyalog interpreter, or lead to unintended output.
-Not closing a scope after starting it may also crash or give unintended output.

 There are other functions that start and end scopes, like `StartDrawing` and `EndDrawing`. `StartDrawing` and `EndDrawing` require the `InitWindow` scope.
 Inside the `StartDrawing` scope you can use functions like `ClearBackground`, which sets the background of the window to a given color.
 An important note about `EndDrawing` is that it automatically delays to whatever frame-rate you choose, which by default is your monitor refresh rate.
 As an example, if your monitor has a refresh rate of 60 frames per second, `EndDrawing` will delay a maximum of `÷60`.
 I say "maximum", because `EndDrawing` delays just enough to keep your `:while` loop running 60 times a second, so if your loop takes `÷60` seconds to run, `EndDrawing` wouldn't delay.

 #### First application